 The 2005 World AIDS Marathon was held in Gainesville, Florida.
 You may not be familiar with the city, but you probably have heard of Gatorade®.
 That familiar drink was discovered in Gainesville, at the University of Florida.
 The University of Florida is one of the largest research institutions in the country.
 It is the birthplace of Gatorade, the FIV vaccine (also known as the Feline AIDS Vaccine), and a variety of other discoveries.
 Wouldn't it be fantastic if it were the birthplace of the cure for HIV?
 The same researchers who discovered the FIV vaccine are now applying their knowledge to finding an HIV/AIDS vaccine or cure.
 With your help, it might just happen.

-Recognizing that a 2006 World AIDS Marathon was not a sure thing, my wife and I had made a commitment to run one marathon per month for 2006 to raise awareness that 8,500 people (that number was believed to be correct back in 2006, it is now recognized that the number was not that high) do not have to die from AIDS every day.
-It is absolutely essential for HIV-positive people to have access to the AIDS medicine and to lead a healthy lifestyle, and in so doing we can substantially reduce the number of deaths from AIDS until a cure or vaccine is discovered.
-AWARENESS, to the Soccer Moms in
+Recognizing that a 2006 World AIDS Marathon was not a sure thing, my wife and I had made a commitment to run one marathon per month for 2006 to raise awareness that 8,500 people do not have to die from AIDS every day. (that number was believed to be correct back in 2006; it is now recognized that the number for 2015 is about 3,014 people).
+The number of people dying from AIDS has reduced from 2,000,000 to 1,100,000 from 2005 to 2015 and the number of newly infected HIV-positive people has reduced from 2,200,000 to 2,100,000 from 2010 to 2015..Clearly, more emphasis needs to be placed on reducing the number of new HIV-infected people.

 I did manage to cut 3 minutes off my next 2 marathons and on October 13, 2012, at age 60, I ran my fastest post cancer marathon by 17 minutes and finished in 04:05:44.
 My wife Jodi also ran her fastest marathon by 9 minutes and finished in 03:56:06 which qualified her for the first time to run the Boston Marathon.
 On World AIDS Day, December 1, 2012, Jodi and I both ran our fastest World AIDS Marathon in Kisumu, Kenya since 2006.
 I did beat a personal record (PR) by 17 minutes and Jodi did a PR by 9 minutes.
 The Kenyan marathons are much harder than those I have run in America due to rough & uneven terrain, 3,000+ feet altitude above sea level, 80+ degrees Fahrenheit, and running close to traffic as the streets are not closed.
 On the plus side, there is nothing more exciting than RUNNING WITH THE KENYANS.